ChloeDoesThings/Vision/README.md

 # Vision

+## This project is no longer public and you will need to pay to get Vision.

 ## What is Vision
 Vision is an open-source anti-cheat/anti-exploit software for Roblox games, Minecraft Servers (1.8.9), and games outside of those.